jkjoeeekim/ToMo_RoR_CC/README.md

 That's it.
 There aren't any hidden gotchas or trick questions.
 That's really what we're going to do.

-If you have any questions, please don't hesitate to contact me at steven@touchofmodern.com
+If you have any questions, please don't hesitate to contact me at raminder.goraya@touchofmodern.com

---Steven